 The ordinance is enforced by the Chicago Department of Public Health and the Chicago Department of Business Affairs and Consumer Protection.

-All Chicagoans (as well as visitors to the city) who see violations of the Clean Indoor Air Ordinance are encouraged to take action.
+All Chicagoans (as well as visitors to the city) who see violations of the Clean Indoor Air Act are encouraged to take action.
 Contact the manager of the business or building in question.
 Tell them what you saw, and give them a reasonable chance to investigate and address the situation.
 If they are unresponsive, pick up the phone and call 311 to report it---or report the situation online through the City of Chicago website.

 A report of a violation automatically triggers a letter to the establishment from the Chicago Department of Public Health.
 The letter alerts them to the allegation, reminds them of the law on the books and the expectation of compliance, and reminds them of the penalties associated with non-compliance.

 A third report of an alleged violation (within a 12-month period) triggers an inspection by the Health Department.
 Fines start at $250 and can reach $2,500 per offense for repeat offenders (building or business owners/operators who allow the law to be violated on their premises.)